zd1/telseq/README.md

 ```

-###Compile
+### Compile
 Go to the src directory and run autogen.sh from the src directory to generate the configure file
 `./autogen.sh`
 Then run
 ```
 ./configure
 make
 ```

 The executable binary will be at src/Telseq/telseq.
 If bamtools are installed not at the system location, you can
 specify their location by

 `./configure  --with-bamtools=/path/to/bamtools`

 The /path/to/bamtools directory is the directory that contains 'lib' and 'include' sub directories.

-###Running TelSeq
+## Run TelSeq
 =============================

 ##### Read options and usage information
 `telseq`

 ##### Analyse one or more BAMs by specifying BAM file path as command line arguments.
 `telseq a.bam b.bam`

 ##### Analyse a list of BAMs whose paths are specified in a 'bamlist' file.
 bamlist should contain only 1 column with each row the path of a BAM. i.e.

 ```
 /path/to/a.bam